Journey Tracker

 Figure 5: Detailed Tracking Information

-While the status of a process is not Completed or Cancelled, clicking the dropdown of a tacked process (3) enables the platform user to perform two actions:
+While the status of a process is not Completed (Process Completed) or Cancelled, you can perform two actions:

 Figure 6: Additional Actions